ohsophie/lego_threeJS/README.md

 There are some future plans for making it even better.

 ## Gameplay
-Use the buttons to create a new LEGO bricks and continue building your LEGO tower.
+Use the buttons to create a new LEGO brick and continue building your LEGO tower.
+To rotate a brick, click an arrow button.
 Delete bricks by clicking a "cross" button.

 ## Contact information